signal11/hidapi/README.md

 # HIDAPI library for Windows, Linux, FreeBSD and Mac OS X

+HIDAPI library was originally developed by Alan Ott ([signal11](https://github.com/signal11)).

+HIDAPI was moved to [libusb/hidapi](https://github.com/libusb/hidapi) on June 4th, 2019, in order to merge important bugfixes and continue development of the library.

 ## About

 HIDAPI is a multi-platform library which allows an application to interface